mmahmoudighaznavi/tm-nb-conventions/README.md

 ## Part 2: Classifying Tweets

-We have a pretty gigantic database of tweets (and other data) from everyone running for congress in 2018.
+We have a pretty gigantic database of tweets (and other data) from everyone running for Congress in 2018.
 As an exercise, we'll try to use this convention model to classify those tweets.

 The notebook walks you through the steps in broad terms: